 Vehicle Type Approval is the confirmation that production samples of a type of vehicle, vehicle system, component or separate technical unit will meet specified performance standards.
 It can be demonstrated through type approval markings (‘e’ or ‘E’ marks) applied to products by the manufacturer, and in the case of vehicles approved under the EU Whole Vehicle Type Approval scheme (WVTA), by a Certificate of Conformity (CoC) issued by the manufacturer.
 In the case of UN International Whole Vehicle Type Approval (IWVTA) a Declaration of Conformity (DoC) is issued by the manufacturer.

 The process involves the oversight of the selection and testing of samples, the documentation of the specification and the evaluation of the measures in place by the manufacturer to ensure Conformity of Production (CoP).
 A prerequisite of type approval is that the manufacturer has appropriate measures in place to ensure that production samples will continue to meet the performance requirements as the products originally examined, this is known as Conformity of Production (CoP).

 CoP is a fundamental cornerstone of type approval, a type approval cannot be issued without CoP.
-You can find out more about CoP here.
+Learn can more about Conformity of Production

 The legislative instruments which govern automotive type approval schemes require third party approval – testing, certification and production conformity assessment by an independent body.
 A country may appoint an Approval Authority to issue the approvals and a Technical Service to carry out the testing to the relevant legislative instruments.

 In the UK, the Vehicle Certification Agency is the designated UK Type Approval Authority for automotive products and also a designated Technical Service for type approval testing in the United Nations (UN) scheme.

 As the UK Type Approval Authority, Vehicle Certification Agency has responsibility to issue UK type approvals on behalf of the Secretary of State for Transport under the UN and the UK type approval schemes.

 Vehicle Certification Agency has its own in house Technical Service which can undertake type approval testing for all UN regulations.